marcquark/csgo-servers/README.md

+> :warning: **This code is outdated and not actively maintained.
+There may be security vulnerabilities in the code and/or its dependencies.
+Do not run this thing in production!
+Feel free to fork and improve it.**

 # csgo-servers
 A simple web application that keeps track of a set of CS:GO servers and lets users display them filtered by category and tags.
 Work in progress. v2 is based on [loopback](https://loopback.io)
 ## Installation instructions